Addressing Congress, Ukrainian President Zelensky pleads for military aid

 “You are the leader of the nation, of your great nation — I wish you to be the leader of the world,” he said, speaking in English after giving most of his address in Ukrainian.
 “Being the leader of the world means to be the leader of peace.”

 Biden is scheduled to deliver an address Wednesday to detail America’s next steps.
-He has ruled out a no-fly zone and paused plans to transfer Soviet-era jets to Ukraine, citing the risk of escalation.
+He has ruled out a no-fly zone and paused plans to transfer Soviet-era fighter jets to Ukraine, citing the risk of escalation.
 But he is expected to announce a new round of military aid transfers totaling nearly $1 billion, to include small arms, antitank weapons and short-range antiaircraft missiles.

 Zelensky's presentation was punctuated by a graphic two-minute video showing the Russian bombardments and the injury, death and human suffering they have caused, including images of dead and wounded children and refugees fleeing their homes.